 application and interview information

 Wright State University Boonshoft School of Medicine Integrated Pediatric Program at Dayton Children’s Hospital/Wright Patterson Air Force Base has 50 residents (including our chief residents).
 Each class is comprised of a total of 16 residents.
-Approximately eight categorical pediatric appointments are made to the PL-1 class through the National Resident Matching Program.
+Through the National Resident Matching Program (NRMP), approximately eight categorical pediatric appointments are made to the PL-1 class every year.
 The other eight categorical positions are matched via the military system.

 The WSUBSOM Integrated Pediatric/Dayton Children's residency program participates in ERAS (Electronic Residency Application Service).
 As part of your application, we ask for your USMLE score report, medical school transcript, dean’s letter, personal statement, and three letters of recommendation.